 So when designing different safety floorings and manufacturing the rubber they are rigorously tested to meet BS EN 1177 safety standards.
 Which would consist of dropping a weighted object from set heights and seeing how much of the impact is absorbed by the surface.

-Generally the easiest way to increase the amount of the safety surfaces is to increase the depth of the layer.
+Generally the easiest way to increase the impact absorption of the safety surface is to increase the depth of the layer.
 But the higher the drop is the less likely it become that the surface is going to be able to take enough force to provide a safe fall.

 Here at Soft Surfaces, we are always asked what the meaning of a Critical Fall Height (CFH) is and people are often curious whether this is industry standard.
 Our premium rubber surfaces are individually tested with child safety in mind.